Sigurd Mathisen

-Sigurd Mathisen (26 April 1883 – 4 March 1919) was a Norwegian speed skater, world champion and world record holder over 500 m.
+Sigurd Valdemar Mathisen (26 April 1883 – 4 March 1919) was a Norwegian speed skater, world champion and world record holder over 500 m.
 He was an older brother of Oscar Mathisen.

-International championships
+Early life

+Sigurd Valdemar Mathisen was born on April 26, 1883.
+His parents taught all their children how to skate.
+It paid off, as both Mathisen and his brother Oscar became professional speed skaters.

+Career

 Mathisen won a gold medal at the 1904 World Allround Championships, where he won the 1500 m (shared), 5000 m and 10,000 m races.
 All distances were originally won by Peter Sinnerud, but he was later disqualified for professionalism, and Mathisen was declared world champion.

-He died of the Spanish flu.
+Death

+In early 1919, Mathisen caught the Spanish flu as it spread across the world.
+He died of the disease on 4 March of that year.

 Records

 World record

-In 1908 Sigurd Mathisen improved the world record on 500 m to 44.4 seconds (sharing the record with Johan Vikander).
+In 1908, Mathisen improved the world record on 500 m to 44.4 seconds (sharing the record with Johan Vikander).
 The record was beaten in 1912 by Oscar Mathisen.